 Add exercise to your daily routine

-Physical activity is important to improving your overall cardiovascular health, reducing your risk of heart disease and stroke by lowering your blood pressure and cholesterol.
+Physical activity is important to improving your overall cardiovascular health and reducing your risk of heart disease and stroke by lowering your blood pressure and cholesterol.
 Even twenty minutes a day of activity can provide positive results.

 More fruits and vegetables, less saturated fats and sodium